 #4.
-Treat the Amish with Human Respect
+Treat the Amish with Respect

 #5.
 Learn How to Identify Puppy Mills

-A funny thing happens in Lancaster toward the middle of May — every farm in the county suddenly sprouts a fresh batch of new puppies.
+An odd thing happens in Lancaster toward the middle of May — every farm in the county suddenly sprouts a fresh batch of new puppies.

 In other words, a well-timed litter can bring a single household something like $12,000 over the course of two weeks.